Iravan: Draupadi cult rituals

 Devotees of Draupadi commemorate the Mahabharata war by conducting an annual festival known as patukalam.
 This festival usually begins with a kuttu ("drama") re-enacting Draupadi's wedding.
 During the festival, the actor playing the part of Draupadi (and other women participating in the public ceremonies) lament the death of Aravan and the other heroes of the war.
 There is some variation in the length of the patukalam festival and in the day allocated to performing the kuttu of "Aravan's sacrifice" (kalappali), but wherever the ritual kalappali is performed, that place is declared to be, symbolically, the battlefield of Kurukshetra.

 In Irunkal, Tamil Nadu, this kuttu is usually performed 16 days before "patukalam day", the last day of an 18-day festival.
 In Singapore, however, the kuttu is performed on the day of the new moon in the Tamil month of Purattaci (September–October).
 In shorter 10- to 12-day festivals, the kuttu and ritualisation of Aravan's kalappali are performed on the concluding night of the festival, as can be observed in Bangalore and in and around Chennai—at Sowcarpet, Alantur and Punamalli.

 There is also variation in how Aravan is represented in the festivities.
 While permanent wooden Aravan heads are used in temples in Chennai and Puducherry, in rural areas the head and body of Aravan are made of clay; both are destroyed at the end of the festival.
 At Tindivanam, a headless clay and bamboo body of Aravan is modelled, showing him in a heroic position, kneeling on his left knee and holding a bow.
 A clay head is then ceremoniously fixed, making the effigy about 7 ft tall.
 The officiating priest first takes a sword, striking pieces from the head.
-Then, a pumpkin is sliced into 32 pieces, symbolizing 32 pieces of Aravan's sacrificed body.
+Then, a pumpkin is sliced into 32 pieces, symbolising 32 pieces of Aravan's sacrificed body.
 Next, Aravan is fed his own "blood", represented by the blood of goat, sacrificed to Aravan beforehand.
 Aravan's body from the neck downwards is then covered with a bloodstained white cloth.
 Finally, blood-soaked rice is sprinkled on Aravan's face.
 Devotees, as in the Kuttantavar cult, believe eating this rice from Aravan's face, recovered after the ceremony, can induce pregnancy.

 In Cattiram Karuppur, near Kumbhakonam, a 25 ft statue of Aravan is constructed horizontally and placed on the ground.
-Aravan's story is then re-enacted; one of the actors, believed to be possessed by Kali, kills a rooster over the statue's neck, symbolizing the sacrifice.
+Aravan's story is then re-enacted; one of the actors, believed to be possessed by Kali, kills a rooster over the statue's neck, symbolising the sacrifice.
 Again, blood-soaked rice is distributed to devotees, especially childless women.
 Similar rituals associated with a symbolic sacrifice and blood-soaked rice are performed in Melaccari, Alantur, Punamalli and Villupuram.
 At Alantur and Punamalli, a goat is sacrificed, in Cuddalore, Patirikkuppam and Villupuram, a cock is sacrificed.
 In the districts of Cuddalore, Thanjavur and Villupuram, Aravan's head is hoisted to an elevated position to watch over the patukalam and the symbolic re-enactment of the Mahabharata war.